Acylindrical hyperbolicity of outer automorphism groups of right-angled Artin groups: Introduction

 The case with additional components is indicated in Theorem \ref{thm:withaddcpnts}.
 In this case, if there are $m$ additional components, a finite index subgroup $\Out^*(A_\Gamma)$ of $\Out(A_\Gamma)$ has a normal subgroup, which is the direct product of $m$ copies of a RAAG $A_{\Lambda}$.
 This also implies non-acylindrical-hyperbolicity of $\Out(A_\Gamma)$ when there are at least two additional components.

-Theorem \ref{mainthmB} can be used to obtain a very explicit infinite family of graphs $\Gamma$ such that $\mathrm{PSO}(A_{\Gamma})$ is acylindrically hyperbolic.
+Theorem~\ref{mainthmB} can be used to obtain a very explicit infinite family of graphs $\Gamma$ such that $\mathrm{PSO}(A_{\Gamma})$ is acylindrically hyperbolic.
 To illustrate the examples, for $m\geq 3$, consider a $3m-$gon with vertices labelled $v_1,\ldots,v_{3m}$ and two green vertices outside this polygon.
 We add edges to connect the vertices labelled $v_{3k}$ (the black vertices in the figure) to the two green vertices, the vertices labelled $v_{3k+1}$ (the red vertices in the figure) to one of the two green vertices, and the vertices labelled $v_{3k+2}$ (the blue vertices in the figure) to the other.
 The graph obtained in this way is denoted by $\Lambda_m$.
 For example, the graph on the right in Figure \ref{Fig:Lambda} represents $\Lambda_3$.
 For $m=2$, the graph $\Lambda_2$ is given on the left in Figure \ref{Fig:Lambda}.

 Suppose $p,q,r\geq 2$ are integers.
 Let $\Gamma(p,q,r)$ be a graph obtained by the following way: consider the disjoint union of three graphs $\Lambda_p$, $\Lambda_q$, and $\Lambda_r$, and identify all the top green vertices as a single point and all the bottom green vertices as a single point.
 See Figure \ref{Fig:Gamma(2,4,3)} as an example.
-Now we can apply Theorem \ref{mainthmB} to obtain the following (see Section \ref{subsec:examples} for details).
+Now we can apply Theorem \ref{mainthmB} to obtain the following (see Section \ref{subsec:examples} for details). \begin{maincor} For any integers $p,q,r\geq 2$, $\mathrm{PSO}(A_{\Gamma(p,q,r)})$ is an acylindrically hyperbolic finite index subgroup of $\Out(A_{\Gamma(p,q,r)})$. \end{maincor}